dlosch/Kinetic2/readme.md

 ```
 note: I don't like primary constructors that much ...

-## Adding reslience ... how does it work?
+## Adding resilience ... how does it work?
 First, you add a reference to Polly and possibly related Polly nugets like Polly.RateLimiting ...
 ```
     <PackageReference Include="Polly" Version="8.3.1" />